desihub/qlf/docs/index.rst

 This section describes QLF v0.1 implementation.

-The selected technologies prioritize the use of Python as the main development language, and a mature framework like Django to make the system easy to extend.
+The selected technologies prioritize the use of Python as the main development language, and a mature framework like Django making the system easy to extend for DESI developers.
 The web dashboard uses `Django <https://www.djangoproject.com/>`_ and the `Bokeh <http://bokeh.pydata.org/en/latest/>`_ python plotting library to create interactive visualizations in the browser.